Osman Mohamed Hamid Mohamed

-Osman Mohamed Hamid Mohamed (born 1 January 1966) is a Sudanese major general working for the Rapid Support Forces (RSF).
+Osman Mohamed Hamid Mohamed is a Sudanese major general working for the Rapid Support Forces (RSF).
 As of November 2024 he is the head of operations of the RSF.

 Life

-Mohamed was born on 1 January 1966 in Kadiqli, Sudan.
+Mohamed was born on 1 January 1966 in Kadiqali, Sudan.
 At one point Mohamed served as officer in the Sudanese Army, but later switched allegiance to the RSF.
 In November 2023 he was present at the Jabal Awliya military base.

-On 15 May 2024 Mohamed together with Ali Yaqoub Gibril was sanctioned by the United States in relation to Executive Order 14098 "Imposing Sanctions on Certain Persons Destabilizing Sudan and Undermining the Goal of a Democratic Transition" and included on the Specially Designated Nationals and Blocked Persons List.
+On 15 May 2024, Mohamed together with late commander Ali Yaqoub Gibril was sanctioned by the United States in relation to Executive Order 14098 "Imposing Sanctions on Certain Persons Destabilizing Sudan and Undermining the Goal of a Democratic Transition" and included on the Specially Designated Nationals and Blocked Persons List.
 Cameron Hudson, a senior follow of the Africa Program of the Center for Strategic and International Studies called the sanctions against the two ineffectual, stating that they have no assets in the United States nor do they travel outside of Sudan.

-On 8 November 2024 Mohamed together with Abdel Rahman Juma Barkalla was subjected to a travel ban and asset freeze imposed under the sanctions regime established under United Nations Security Council Resolution 1591.
+On 8 November 2024, Mohamed together with Abdel Rahman Juma Barkalla was subjected to a travel ban and asset freeze imposed under the sanctions regime established under United Nations Security Council Resolution 1591.
 They were the first individuals sanctioned under the resolution since 2006 and also the first individuals who received sanctions by the United Nations since the start of the Sudanese civil war since 2023.
 The United Nations sanctions committee established under Resolution 1591 determined that Mohamed as major general and head of the RSF's operational planning department was an important part in operational planning of the RSF and gave speeches after significant victories by the RSF.
-He engaged in actions or policies that threathened the peace, security or stability of Darfur.
+He engaged in actions or policies that threatened the peace, security or stability of Darfur.